-- 1. Pelagic sampling for Phytoplankton - a.
-Lakes: Phytoplankton samples are collected at the center (buoy), inlet, and outlet. - b.
-Rivers: Phytoplankton samples are collected at the sensor set/buoy and two other locations within the 1 km reach representative of the open water habitat. - 2.
-Littoral sampling for Periphyton (Benthic Algae) - a.
+- a.
 If permits are not in place allowing the sampling crew to step out of the boat near the shoreline (see AD[02]), periphyton sampling will need to take place from the boat. - b.
 Determine which periphyton substrata to sample in the littoral areas (see Appendix E for habitat and substrata sampling suggestions at NEON sites).
 Substrata must account for >20% of littoral habitat. - i.
 The habitat type chosen should be present during all sampling bouts. - ii.
-All 5 samples must be taken from the same substratum type on each sampling bout, unless a major event (i.e., a flood or dewatering of the stream) causes significant changes to the substrata and the habitat type is no longer present. - c.
-Lakes: Periphyton samples are collected in five of the ten riparian sections (refer to the sitespecific riparian map, RD[15], Figure 18).
+All 5 samples must be taken from the same substratum type on each sampling bout, unless a major event (i.e., a flood or dewatering of the stream) causes significant changes to the substrata and the habitat type is no longer present. - iii.
+If appropriate substrata are not available and samples cannot be collected, select "Sampling Impractical" in the mobile app to indicate the reason for collected fewer samples than expected.
+Reasons for selecting sampling impractical are usually related to water level (too high or dry conditions) or snow and ice. - c.
+Lakes: Periphyton samples are collected in five of the ten riparian sections (refer to the site-specific riparian map, RD[15], Figure 17).
 Collect 1 sample per riparian section selected.
 If there is a section of the lake where the substrata change, move to the next section where your chosen dominant substratum can be found. - i.
 Haphazardly choose either even- or odd-numbered sections upon arrival at the site.
 Look at your watch, if the minute is odd, choose odd sections.
 If the minute is even, choose even sections.

-Figure 18.
+Figure 17.
 Example of lake perimeter subdivisions from the Lake Riparian Habitat Assessment Protocol (RD[15]).

-- d.
-Rivers: Periphyton samples are collected in the littoral habitats within five of the ten riparian transects. - i.
+d.
+Rivers: Periphyton samples are collected in the littoral habitats within five of the ten riparian transects.

+Title: AOS Protocol and Procedure: Periphyton and Phytoplankton Sampling Date: 12/19/2018 NEON Doc. #: NEON.DOC.003045 Author: S. Parker Revision: D i.
 Haphazardly choose either even or odd sections upon arrival at the site.
 Look at your watch, if the minute is odd, choose odd sections.
 If the minute is even, choose even sections.